Training in Higher Discriminating Awareness

 (45) The Triumphant One has explained that leaving aside far-reaching discriminating awareness, all networks of constructive factors, such as far-reaching generosity and so forth, are the methods.

 What’s usually called “method and wisdom” is defined in terms of the six far-reaching attitudes or perfections.
 So, the sixth of these, discriminating awareness, is obviously the discriminating awareness or wisdom side and the other five are the method side.
-Those five are far-reaching generosity, ethical discipline, patience, joyous perseverance, and mental constancy or concentration.
+Those five are far-reaching generosity, ethical discipline, patience, joyous perseverance, and mental stability or concentration.

 (46) It is by the power of having meditated on the methods that, through meditating thoroughly on something with discriminating awareness, someone with a (bodhichitta) nature can quickly attain enlightenment.
 It does not come about by having meditated on the lack of inherent identity alone.